Phoenix has a Comicon?

 If you are under 18, you must bring a signed parental consent form.
 We would prefer if you parents could drop you off and sign it in front of us, but if you decide to forge a signature, at least make sure the emergency contact information is real.
 But seriously, don’t forge the signature.
 We are not responsible for your welfare.

-If you have not signed the volunteer agreement online, or don’t have access to it, you should print out and sign a paper copy.
-If you don’t know where to look for the printable copy, email firstname.lastname@example.org and we will point you to it.
+If you have not signed the volunteer agreement online, or don’t have access to it, be prepared to sign a paper copy at registration.
 Don’t worry if you don’t know your title or what Tier you qualify for, we can double check with your supervisor.

 Bring a smile.
 No really, we want our volunteers to be excited about the Convention and to show up in a good mood.
 How the volunteers are feeling has a very real and direct impact on the way they interact with guests and attendees, which affects the success of our whole event.